-The pillow shown does not only feature a ruffled edge.
-It also features a technique called shadow applique, where the fabric flowers are arranged on a backing and then nested below a layer or organza, and the edges are stitched through all of the layers.
+Jazz up simple pillows by adding a ruffle to the edge.
+This tutorial features a technique called shadow applique, in which the fabric flowers are arranged on a backing and then nested below a layer or organza, and the edges are stitched through all of the layers.
 The stitching can be done by machine or by hand.

 Cut the Ruffle Fabric

-A heavy fabric may only allow 1 1/2 times the cutter edge of the pillow; a lighter weight fabric may need two times the outer edge of the pillow to have enough fullness.
+Your fabric choice will be the final word in the amount of fabric you need for a ruffle, so take these measurements as a guide.
+A heavy fabric may only allow 1 1/2 times the cutter edge of the pillow, while a lighter-weight fabric may need two times the outer edge of the pillow to have enough fullness.

 To make your own decision: